Should I Become a Pediatric Physician Assistant?

 Step 1: Earn a Bachelor's Degree

 PA programs require students to be graduates of a regionally-accredited bachelor's degree program.
 There is not a specific major required by PA programs, and candidates from diverse educational backgrounds are accepted.
-However, certain coursework in science, math and psychology is required.
-Typical course requirements include calculus, biology, microbiology, human anatomy, general and organic chemistry and psychology.
+However, certain coursework in science, math, and psychology is required.
+Typical course requirements include calculus, biology, microbiology, human anatomy, general and organic chemistry, and psychology.
 Some programs require a minimum GPA requirement.

 - Choose a bachelor's degree program that will provide adequate preparation for getting experience in healthcare.
 To be a competitive applicant to PA programs, candidates should have experience in a healthcare setting following graduation from their bachelor's degree program.
-Therefore, students should be sure that they take any class in addition to those required by PA programs that will help them find work in a healthcare setting.

 Step 2: Gain Experience Working in Healthcare